Fractional Fermi liquid in a generalized $t-J$ model: Conclusion.

-\textbf{Conclusion.} In summary, we find a symmetric pseudogap metal with small Fermi surface in a generalized $t-J$ model based on parton theory and DMRG simulation in one dimension.
+In summary, we find a symmetric pseudogap metal with small Fermi surface in a generalized $t-J$ model based on parton theory and DMRG simulation in one dimension.
 This generalized $t-J$ model can be realized in certain transition-metal-oxides, such as nickelates.
 It is known that Ni$^{2+}$ ion is in a spin-triplet state formed by the two $e_g$ orbitals in many cases, then doping spin $1/2$ Ni$^{1+}$ into a spin-one Mott insulator formed by Ni$^{2+}$ will realize our $t-J$ model.
 In one dimension, this can be achieved by doping the Haldane chain formed by $d^8$ state\cite{kojima1995musr}.
-Recently, the superconductivity was found in a quasi 2D nickelate Nd$_{1-x}$Sr$_x$NiO$_2$\cite{li2019superconductivity}, where presumably there are roughly $1-x$ spin $1/2$ Ni$^{1+}$ states and $x$ Ni$^{2+}$ states.
-It is still not clear whether the Ni$^{2+}$ is in a spin singlet or spin triplet state.
-If spin-triplet is favored, then our model is relevant for Nd$_{1-x}$Sr$_x$NiO$_2$\cite{zhang2020type} and our theory predicts a non-trivial metallic phase with only small pocket above the superconductor $T_c$.
+Recently, superconductivity was found in a quasi 2D nickelate Nd$_{1-x}$Sr$_x$NiO$_2$\cite{li2019superconductivity}.
+It is still not clear whether the doped site is in a spin singlet or spin triplet state.
+If spin-triplet is favored, then our model is relevant for Nd$_{1-x}$Sr$_x$NiO$_2$\cite{zhang2020type} and our theory suggests a non-trivial metallic phase with only small pocket above the superconductor $T_c$.
+We need to emphasize that in $2D$ we can not rule out other more conventional state such as an antiferromagnetic metal.
+A numerical calculation in $2D$ is needed to determine whether the FL* phase, or more conventional phase, is favored in the generalized $t-J$ model.
+Numerical simulation in two dimension is much harder and we hope the current paper can motivate more numerical efforts on simulating this new $t-J$ model in various 2D lattices.

 \textbf{Acknowledgement} We thank Ashvin Vishwanath for discussions and previous collaboration.
 The DMRG simulations of the $t-J$ model and iDMRG simulation of the two-orbital Hubbard model were performed using the TeNPy Library (version 0.4.0)\cite{hauschild2018efficient}.
-YHZ was supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, AV).
-ZZ acknowleges the start-up funding of KITS,UCAS, the support of the Fundamental Research Funds for the Central Universities and the Strategic Priority Research Program of CAS (No.XDB33000000).
+YHZ was supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, AV, SS) and NSF Grant DMR-2002850.
+ZZ was supported by the National Natural Science Foundation of China (Grant No. 12074375), the Fundamental Research Funds for the Central Universities, the start-up funding of KITS at UCAS, and the Strategic Priority Research Program of CAS (No. XDB33000000).

 \onecolumngrid